knowml/knowml.github.io/Supervised_learning.md

 - SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation

 ### Logistic regression

+### K Nearest Neighbours
+KNN can be used for both regression and classification.
+KNN tries to predict the correct class for the test data by calculating the distance between the test data and all the training points.
+Then select the K number of points which is closet to the test data.
+The KNN algorithm calculates the probability of the test data belonging to the classes of ‘K’ training data and class holds the highest probability will be selected.
+In the case of regression, the value is the mean of the ‘K’ selected training points.
+#### Algorithm
+1. Select the number K of the neighbors
+2. Calculate the Euclidean distance of K number of neighbors
+3. Take the K nearest neighbors as per the calculated Euclidean distance.
+4. Among these k neighbors, count the number of the data points in each category.
+5. Assign the new data points to that category for which the number of the neighbor is maximum.
+6. Our model is ready.
+#### Hyperparameters
+- numer of neighbours
+- distance metric
+    - Euclidean Distance: Euclidean distance is calculated as the square root of the sum of the squared differences between a new point (x) and an existing point (y).
+    - Manhattan Distance: This is the distance between real vectors using the sum of their absolute difference.
+    - Hamming Distance: It is used for categorical variables.
+If the value (x) and the value (y) are the same, the distance D will be equal to 0 .
+Otherwise D=1.
+- algorithm
+    - auto - decide
+    - Ball Tree - clusters of clusters, new points distance is calculated with centroids
+    - KDTree - rearange dataset to tree to speed calculations
+    - brute force -standard, calculate distance of point to all point in neibourhood
+- leaf size
+    - Leaf size passed to BallTree or KDTree.
+This can affect the speed of the construction and query, as well as the memory required to store the tree.
+The optimal value depends on the nature of the problem.
+    - deafult 30
+- p
+    - Power parameter for the Minkowski metric.
+When p = 1, this is equivalent to using manhattan_distance (l1), and euclidean_distance (l2) for p = 2.
+For arbitrary p, minkowski_distance (l_p) is used.
+- weights
+    - uniform : uniform weights.
+All points in each neighborhood are weighted equally
+    - distance : weight points by the inverse of their distance. in this case, closer neighbors of a query point will have a greater influence than neighbors which are further away

+#### PROS
+- K-NN is pretty intuitive and simple
+- K-NN has no assumptions: K-NN is a non-parametric algorithm which means there are assumptions to be met -No Training Step: K-NN does not explicitly build any model, it simply tags the new data entry based learning from historical data.
+New data entry would be tagged with majority class in the nearest neighbor.
+ - It constantly evolves: Given it’s an instance-based learning; k-NN is a memory-based approach.
+The classifier immediately adapts as we collect new training data.
+It allows the algorithm to respond quickly to changes in the input during real-time use.
+ - Very easy to implement for multi-class problem: Most of the classifier algorithms are easy to implement for binary problems and needs effort to implement for multi class whereas K-NN adjust to multi class without any extra efforts.
+ - Can be used both for Classification and Regression: One of the biggest advantages of K-NN is that K-NN can be used both for classification and regression problems.

+#### CONS
+- K-NN slow algorithm
+- Curse of Dimensionality: KNN works well with small number of input variables but as the numbers of variables grow K-NN algorithm struggles to predict the output of new data point.
+- K-NN needs homogeneous features: If you decide to build k-NN using a common distance, like Euclidean or Manhattan distances, it is completely necessary that features have the same scale, since absolute differences in features weight the same
+- Optimal number of neighbors: One of the biggest issues with K-NN is to choose the optimal number of neighbors to be consider while classifying the new data entry.
+- Imbalanced data causes problems: k-NN doesn’t perform well on imbalanced data.
+If we consider two classes, A and B, and the majority of the training data is labeled as A, then the model will ultimately give a lot of preference to A. This might result in getting the less common class B wrongly classified.
+- Outlier sensitivity: K-NN algorithm is very sensitive to outliers as it simply chose the neighbors based on distance criteria.
+- Missing Value treatment: K-NN inherently has no capability of dealing with missing value problem.

 ### Tress based:
 #### Decision tree